Priest stabbed at Saint Joseph's Oratory says he looks forward to returning to work

 The priest who was stabbed during Friday morning mass at Saint Joseph’s Oratory has been released from hospital.

 Fr.
-Claude Grou said he was looking forward to returning to working in a place of peace, adding that it will remain one even after a man with a large knife walked into the Oratory and attacked him.
+Claude Grou told CTV Montreal he was looking forward to returning to work, adding that he is not afraid even after a man with a large knife walked into the Oratory and attacked him.

 "My health is fine.
 I’ll take a little rest and I will be back to work when my rest is taken.
-And the Oratory will remain a place where people can be welcome and a place of prayers, and a place of calm, and a place of peace, even if there are some moments like that,” he told CTV Montreal while being wheeled out of the Montreal General Hospital.
+And the Oratory will remain a place where people can be welcomed.
+A place of prayers, and a place of calm, and a place of peace -- even if there are some moments like that,” he said while being wheeled out of the Montreal General Hospital Friday evening.

 The mass was being recorded for Sel+Lumiere TV, which streams the religious ceremony daily, when the attack occurred.